WGCEO/Portfolio/README.md

 </br></br></br></br>
 ## 5. Placeholder

-:feet: Placeholder is a technology for creating custom templates by user.
+:feet: Placeholder is a technology for user to create customized templates.
-User can create a templates that are not exist on built in template, and even User can modify template in exist template categories.<br/><br/>
+User can create templates that are not exist on built in template, and even user can modify template in exist template categories.<br/><br/>
 ![](placeholderIntro.png)

 ### Why
-- Usually, There is no template user want in template categories.
+- Users look for new templates, not what is given.
-- Users want custom templates in template categories.
+- Users want customized templates in template categories.

 ### How
-- provide the method of creating and modifying templates.
+- provide the methods to create and modify templates.

 ### What
-- To create a template, Define a regex for each type's placeholder.
+- To create a template, define a regex for each type's placeholder.
 - When User type the specific keys for placeholders, it creates/deletes.

 ### Getting Started
-1. You can use an App for using Placeholder.
-Clone this project.

-2. Define a regex for shorcut which makes placeholder.<br/>
+1. Define a regex for shorcut which makes placeholder.<br/>
 ex) Placeholder$ <br/>
 ```swift
 struct PlaceholderShortcut {